 At Marygrove, students prepare and master skills for contemporary careers by developing skills of critical thinking, communication, and ethical decision-making necessary for career effectiveness and flexibility.

 As an intentionally small college, Marygrove places a high priority on the development of leadership skills through curricular and co-curricular experiences including peer tutoring, mentoring programs, community service, and college-wide committee work.

 Marygrove faculty members offer excellent instruction, careful attention to individual student needs, and thorough academic advising.

 Many have called Marygrove one of Detroit’s most beautiful locations.
 All agree that it is the city’s most beautiful campus, creating a perfect atmosphere for learning with its peaceful wooded lawns and Tudor Gothic buildings.

-The College’s deep commitment to Christian values is rooted in the mission and values of its founders, the Sisters, Servants of the Immaculate Heart of Mary.
+The College’s deep commitment to religious values and Catholic social teachings is rooted in the mission and values of its founders, the Sisters, Servants of the Immaculate Heart of Mary.
 This commitment underscores every aspect of college life.
-The faculty, staff and students share the goal of creating a just and caring learning community.
-They view their college as a kind of prototype of the world we all hope for and work toward.
+The faculty, staff, and students share the goal of creating a just and caring community, and they view the College as a prototype of the world we all hope for and work toward.

-Students and faculty are engaged in a variety of campus-initiated projects, coalitions, and local and national organizations committed toward various ends consonant with the IHM Sisters’ and Marygrove College’s goals of eliminating the social causes of injustice.
+Students and faculty are engaged in a variety of campus-initiated projects, coalitions, and local and national organizations committed to objectives consonant with the IHM Sisters’ and Marygrove College’s goals of eliminating the systemic causes of injustice.

-The College actively participates in the civic, cultural and community life of Detroit and encourages students to do likewise.
-Its division of Continuing Education opens Marygrove’s doors to thousands of Detroiters each year.
+The College actively participates in the civic, cultural, and community life of Detroit and encourages students to do likewise.
+The Institute of Music and Dance and Institute for Detroit Studies open Marygrove’s doors to thousands of Detroiters each year.